This content is under review and may not reflect current legislation and Codes.

-See our position statement Restricting or disconnecting a service for credit management reasons for more information about how a provider can restrict or disconnect a service.
+See our page Restricting or disconnecting a service for credit management reasons - in detail for more information about how a provider can restrict or disconnect a service.

 A provider must give a summary to a consumer of how the provider’s financial hardship policy can help them:

 - when the consumer indicates to the provider they are experiencing financial hardship